ISISComputingGroup/ibex_developers_manual/Reflectometry-Geometry-Components.md

 The only special case for this is theta readback also reacts to a `PhysicalMove` update of the component axis which theta depends on.
 This causes the beampath the be calculated starting at Theta.
 The beam path update event can not be reused because otherwise a circular loop would result.

+### Other Important Part of the Geometry Layer Code

+`LinearMovementCalc`: Geometry calculations